UGG (brand): History

 UGG partnered with designer shoe brand Jimmy Choo in 2009 to launch a capsule collection combining the brands' styles.
 The following year, UGG debuted a collection of boots designed in collaboration with Swarovski.
 The company launched its first men's advertising campaign in 2011 featuring New England Patriots quarterback Tom Brady in 2011.
 The first UGG for Men stand-alone store opened in New York in 2012.
 UGG reported over $1 billion (U.S) in sales for 2012.
 UGG products are manufactured in a number of countries, primarily China.
 Deckers uses two Chinese tanneries to supply the sheepskin.
 The tanneries in turn source the raw skins from Australia and the United Kingdom.

 Its collection of home goods launched in 2013 and included products such as rugs, blankets, pillows and other home pieces.
-In June 2015, Ugg has announced a collaboration with Pixar.
+In June 2015, UGG has announced a collaboration with Pixar.
 The company launched a capsule collection reflecting Pixar's film Inside Out, and have produced Disney-themed boots featuring Mickey Mouse, Minnie Mouse and Tinker Bell.

 In 2016, Deckers rebranded to "UGG", instead of "UGG Australia", in response to an investigation by the Australian Competition & Consumer Commission because of a complaint that the reference to "Australia", in its branding of sheepskin boots manufactured in China and Vietnam, was misleading and deceptive, and therefore in breach of Australia's consumer protection and fair competition laws.
 Deckers now refers to the UGG brand as "Californian" rather than "Australian".

-In 2020, UGG started debuting seasonal ready-to-wear collections.
+In 2020, UGG debuted seasonal ready-to-wear apparel.
 UGG hired a new senior design team to lead its ready-to-wear collection.
-The collections are mostly athlesisure, with a focus on faux fur, fleece and sherpa.
+The collections are mostly athleisure, with a focus on faux fur, fleece and sherpa.
 The collection features men's, women's, and unisex designs.